solarcaratuva/solarcaratuva.github.io/software/stm32-mbed-info.md

 ## MCU Info
 * The STM32 board that we are currently evaluating is the [Nucleo-F413ZH](https://www.st.com/en/evaluation-tools/nucleo-f413zh.html).
-* The target STM32 variant is the [STM32F413](https://www.st.com/en/microcontrollers-microprocessors/stm32f413-423.html).
+* The target STM32 variant used in our PCBs is the [STM32G473CE](https://www.st.com/en/microcontrollers-microprocessors/stm32g473ce.html).
-* The STM32F413 was chosen for its 3 built-in CAN 2.0B controllers and the STM32F4 line being popular with many top solar car teams.
+* The STM32G473CE was chosen for its 3 built-in CAN 2.0B controllers and its small pin count package size (48 pins).
 * There are many other variants in [the STM32 family](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html); if needed, low power or dual core versions of the STM32 such as the [STM32H745](https://www.st.com/en/microcontrollers-microprocessors/stm32h745-755.html) could also be considered.

 ## RTOS Info